Akamitt009/Akamitt009/README.md

 ## Azure Cloud Engineer (Aspiring)

-IT Infrastructure & Network Engineer with 2.5+ years of experience in system administration and network operations.
-Currently focused on building hands-on expertise in Microsoft Azure by implementing real-world cloud projects.
+IT Infrastructure & Network Engineer with 2.5+ years of experience in enterprise environments, currently focused on building hands-on expertise in Microsoft Azure.

 ---